-Indoor air quality is a fundamental aspect of sustainable living and it becomes even more relevant if you consider that we spend on average 90% of our time indoors!
+Indoor air quality is a fundamental aspect of healthy interiors and it becomes even more relevant if you consider that we spend on average 90% of our time indoors!

-Cleaning products, paints, insulating materials, plywood and combustion are just some of the sources of VOCs (volatile organic compounds) in our indoor spaces, which cause real indoor air pollution.
+Cleaning products, paints, insulating materials, plywood and combustion are just some of the sources of harmful VOCs (volatile organic compounds) in indoor spaces, which cause real indoor air pollution.

 So let’s get inspired with some gorgeous vertical garden designs!

 Biophilic design & vertical gardens

 Incorporating greenery in biophilic design does not mean just adding a couple of plants here and here.
 Instead, plants need to be an integral part of the design and recreate the feeling of a natural environment.

 Clustering many plants together, a living wall resembles a window looking into a lush garden.
 And as such, it can also be a great alternative to a real outdoor view.

 Garden walls are suitable for any room (provided that the actual plants are chosen to fit the interior’s conditions).
 And they can also serve other purposes besides cleaning the air.
 Think about a vertical herb garden for instance!

 There exist several ways of creating a vertical garden.